As a woman, men's suits never fit but women's styles don't match my personality. Any advice on how to shop for suiting?

 The first time I wore the White Tuxedo was at Diner En Blanc in Philadelphia.
 I received the most compliments from women that I ever had while wearing a suit.
 That made it clear for me that I teamed up with a brand that understands what women want in suiting and I'm excited to trailblaze this path with them.
 I am also here to help you navigate your suiting journey and eliminate some of the "pains of suit shopping" that I experienced in the past.

 If you aren’t near one of our showroom locations, no worries.
-You can schedule a virtual consultation or order a free home trial to check out a suit or tuxedo in the comfort of your home before making a purchasing decision.
-If you have any questions please email Natalie@TheGroomsmansuit.com.
+You can schedule a virtual consultation or order a suit or tuxedo to try on in the comfort of your home before making a final decision.
+If you have any questions please email us at email@example.com.